 - Doting Grandparent: Despite his jerkass tendencies, Harrison loves his grandchildren and wants to share his lifestyle and wealth with him, especially Santamonica, who he has called his favorite.
 He also tries to prepare Johan for the bullying he will receive for crying in public, telling him it will build character and make him successful.

 - Half-Breed Discrimination: The kids first day of school was met with derision from the racially segregated student body and a few questions on what they were mixed with.
-Johan and Santamonica fit in easily by picking a side, black and white respectively, but Rainbow refuses to.
+Johan and Santamonica fit in easily by picking a side in school, black and white respectively, but Rainbow refuses to.

 - Hippie Parents: Paul and Alicia are these.
 Alicia assimilates into the professional world of the mid-1980s in her appearance while Paul retains the same bohemian style from the commune and his youth.